FreeBSD manual

 This option influences what types autocleanup functions are

-generated for. 'none' means to not generate any autocleanup
+generated for. none means to not generate any autocleanup functions.

-functions. 'objects' means to generate them for object types, and
+objects means to generate them for object types, and all means to

-'all' means to generate them for object types and interfaces.
-The
+generate them for object types and interfaces.
+The default is

 --output-directory OUTDIR